akashic-games/akashic-cli/.changeset/dirty-books-remain.md

 "@akashic/akashic-cli-export": patch
 ---

-Remove fs-extra from commons and export
+Reduce usage of fs-extra from commons and export